 The NRM Plan is presented in four main sections:

-Amendments to the NRM Management Plan are approved by the Minister for Sustainability, Environment and Conservation.
+Amendments to the NRM Management Plan are approved by the Minister for Environment and Water.

 The plan follows three themes: ‘people’, ‘country’ and ‘water’.
 These themes do not exist in isolation, and how they are managed needs to be done in a way that the relationship between each element is considered.

 The plan places a strong emphasis on building capacity through on-ground works, working with communities on local projects, and building traditional authority and approvals into processes.
 Elders are consulted, wherever possible, to allow their cultural priorities and ideas to be included in projects.

 The plan is the start of a new era for natural resources management in the AW NRM region.
 The board will work with communities and its partners to deliver quality NRM outcomes that are of good value and delivered appropriately for the benefit of all.

 Amendments to the NRM Plan